OutSystems/docs-support/src/error/inbl/signin-problems.md

 figma:
 ---

-# It was not possible to sign into Integration - Workflow - Experience Builder
+# It was not possible to sign into Integration - Workflow Builder

 ## Error message

-`It was not possible to sign into <Integration/Workflow/Experience> Builder.
+`It was not possible to sign into <Integration/Workflow> Builder.
 Check here for the solutions.`

 ## Cause